chlab/wp-tyk-dev-portal/README.md

 # Testing

-1. Install Node.js >=0.12.x

-1. run `npm install` in root directory of this project

 1. To run a feature test type `cucumber-js test/features/example.feature` in the command line

+1. To run unit tests type `bin/phpunit`

 # Working